Leadership is a privilege given to many but appreciated by a few. It requires dedication to a team that relies on your expertise to meet its goals.

 1. See Them As Investors

 The first step in inspiring excellence in your team is to see your employees as investors in the company.
 Most managers spend so much time understanding their client’s needs that they forget to pay attention to the men and women who dedicate their days and nights to the organization’s mission.

 The success of your company will ultimately be determined by your team’s ability to find meaning in their work and align themselves with the standards you set for performance.

 By recognizing and appreciating the role your employees play in achieving outcomes for your organization, you are setting the stage for an environment that screams “excellence.”

 2. Listen!
 Listen!
 Listen!

 In order to inspire great work, you need to know what your employees need.
-Your staff’s concerns, thoughts, and ideas are just as important as those of the customer.
+Your staff’s concerns, thoughts, and ideas are just as important as the customer’s.
 So take the time to listen!

-Schedule regular staff meetings and supervisions with team members.
+Schedule regular staff meetings and supervision with team members.
 Stop and ask them how they are doing and listen to their response.

 Remember, people can spot a phony from a mile away.
 So be genuine in your approach.
 By creating an environment where your team’s voice is heard, you are humanizing the people who do the dirty work for you.
 This raises engagement which gives people a reason to raise their standards of performance.